cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 as **communication overload**.
 This concept basically means that there are too many messages coming at us from too many platforms.

+> Communication overload is the result of:
+> - increased channels of communication: email, texting, social media, etc
+> - information overload: too much information coming across all these increased channels of communication
+> - interruptions and distractions: constant notifications and the need to switch between channels of communication.
+This reduces our ability to focus, study, and learn
+> Communication overload therefore causes:
+> - reduced productivity: it becomes difficult to prioritize information, process it, and complete tasks when too much information is coming at us through too many communication channels
+> - increased stress and anxiety: too much information through too many channels of communication can lead to feeling overwhelmed and anxious.
+It's a literal assautl on our senses
+> - cognitive issues: too much information through too many channels of communication can negatively impact decision-making, limit our concentration
+> - burnout: when we can't concentrate and focus because we are overwhelmed, we are more likely to experience burnout

-Unfortunately, it's beyond the scope of this lecture to address strategies for managing communication from across multiple platforms, but since email reigns supreme as a form of communication across manyindustries, it's important to learn some strategies for managing our emails and avoiding inboxes with hundreds or thousands of unread email.
+Unfortunately, it's beyond the scope of this lecture to address strategies for managing communication from across multiple platforms, but since email reigns supreme as a form of communication across many industries, it's important to learn some strategies for managing our emails and avoiding inboxes with hundreds or thousands of unread email.

 ## Strategies

 The first set of readings listed above focus on overall strategies for managing our email inboxes.
-The readings suggest a number of strategies, but the two main strategies focus on
+The readings suggest a number of strategies, but the two main strategies focus on:

 1. **organizing our email** and
 2. **searching for email**.

-Some of the specific suggestions they make to implement those strategies will depend upon whether we use email in the web browser, via a desktop application, or a phone app.
+Some of the specific suggestions the readings make to implement those strategies will depend upon whether we use email in the web browser, via a desktop application, or a phone app.
 Thus it may take some exploration to figure out how to apply these lessons based on what you use.